-Course Code Course Title HEQSF Level
+Number Course NQF Credits HEQSF Level

-MEC4109S Engineering Professionalism 8
+MEC4109S Engineering Professionalism 8 8

-MEC4110W Final-Year Project 8
+MEC4110W Final-Year Project 46 8

 Total credits per year 114

-Elective Core Courses
+Elective Core Elective Core Courses

 Students must select one of the following courses:

-Course Code Course Title NQF Credits HEQSF Level
+Number Course NQF Credits HEQSF Level

 MEC4045F Numerical Methods in Heat and Fluid Flow 12 8

 MEC4105F Finite Element Analysis 12 8

 MEC4113F Heat Transfer and Psychrometry 12 8

-Elective Comp olementary Studies Courses
+Elective Complementary Studies Courses

-and mathemati essential to the and effective of sciences to sur y Studies courses cover disciplines outside of engics and are split into two categories according to the practice of engineering economics, the impact of tecommunication, and (b) broaden a student's perspendicular and understanding of the world.
-Students must studfil the requirements of category (b). e requirements of chnology on socie ctive in the huma f ECSA: (a) are ty, management anities or social
+Complementary Studies courses cover disciplines outside of engineering sciences, basic sciences and mathematics and are split into two categories according to the requirements of ECSA: (a) are essential to the practice of engineering economics, the impact of technology on society, management and effective communication, and (b) broaden a student's perspective in the humanities or social sciences to support an understanding of the world.
+Students must select at least 18 credits worth of courses which fulfil the requirements of category (b).